setamv/setamv.github.io/reading-notes/linux/Linux Command Line and Shell Scripting Bible/Basic Script Building.md

 - Using brackets

     The bash shell includes the expr command to stay compatible with the Bourne shell; however, it also provides a much easier way of performing mathematical equations.
 In bash, when assigning a mathematical value to a variable, you can enclose the mathematical equation using a dollar sign and square brackets `$[ operation ]`

+    Be carefull that, the _operation_ can not be string caculation like `length STRING` in `expr` command.

     Using brackets makes shell math much easier than with the `expr` command: